All companies

 Billing UX : developer experience with AssemblyAI’s billing controls

-• No spend caps on self-serve — AssemblyAI does not currently offer configurable spending limits for self-serve accounts.
-A batch job that processes unexpectedly large audio volumes will bill without notification.
-This is a known friction point for cost-sensitive developers.
+• No spend caps on self-serve — AssemblyAI does not currently expose configurable spending limits for self-serve accounts.
+A batch job that processes unexpectedly large audio volumes bills without notification — a known friction point for cost-sensitive developers.

-• Billing granularity — Bills are itemized by API call type (transcription, Audio Intelligence feature, LeMUR).
-The bill shows the exact seconds processed and features enabled per request.
+• Billing granularity — Bills are itemized by API product (transcription, Speech Understanding feature, Guardrails feature, LLM Gateway tokens), showing the audio duration processed and features enabled per request.

 Strategic wins : where AssemblyAI’s pricing decisions have paid off